 Linear regression models were used to examine the relationships between marine survival and marine environmental variables for each population.
 Linear models were fit with a beta distribution appropriate for modeling survival data (ratio with range between 0 and 1).
-The analysis was limited to ocean entry years 1998-2018 to align survival estimates with available time series for indicator datasets.
+The analysis was limited to ocean entry years 1998-2019 to align survival estimates with available time series for indicator datasets.
 This date range also corresponds to the ecosystem conditions following the described regime shift for the northeast Pacific ecosystem in 1998 (Overland et al. 2008; Peterson and Schwing 2003).
 Predictor variables were scaled to a mean of zero and standard deviation of one prior to conducting the multiple regression.
 Individual linear regressions were also used to identify outlier years in the analysis.
-Individual variables that were determined to be significant predictors of survival ($\alpha = 0.10$) were combined into a multiple regression model to forecast survival of smolts for the 2019 return (2018 ocean entry year).
+Individual variables that were determined to be significant predictors of survival ($\alpha = 0.10$) were combined into a multiple regression model to forecast survival of smolts for the 2020 return (2019 ocean entry year).
 When correlations among variables were high (R > 0.7), only one of the correlated variables was used in the multiple regression.

-In past years, a backwards stepwise regression process compared nested multiple regression models (one model compared to the same model with one variable missing) using a likelihood ratio test until the inclusion of all variables significantly (α =0.10) improved the prediction of marine survival.
+A backwards stepwise regression process compared nested multiple regression models (one model compared to the same model with one variable missing) using a likelihood ratio test until the inclusion of all variables significantly (α = 0.10) improved the prediction of marine survival.
 Fit of the multiple regression model was evaluated with a leave-one-out cross validation.
 A plot of the observed versus predicted (estimated) values from the cross-validation was visually inspected.
 Model evaluation statistics (Haeseker et al. 2008) were derived for each multiple regression model and were used to evaluate competing models (when predictor variables were highly correlated and could not be combined into a single predictive model).
-These statistics may also be useful as common metrics to compare the predicted marine survivals in this forecast with alternate models derived by other scientists or managers during the finalization of forecasts of coho returns.

-Given time availability, the best-fit multiple regression models determined in the 2018 forecast were used to predict marine survival for the 2019 return year (2018 ocean entry year), and these marine survival values are provided as medians with 90% confidence intervals from the selected models.
+These statistics may also be useful as common metrics to compare the predicted marine survivals in this forecast with alternate models derived by other scientists or managers during the finalization of forecasts for the 2020 return.
+Predicted marine survival for the 2020 return year (2019 ocean entry year) was provided as a median and 90% confidence intervals from the selected multiple regression model.
 Predictions were compared for regression model with and without outlier years to determine the sensitivity of the analysis to any outlier survival years.
 All analyses were completed in the R platform (R development core team 2018).